Convergence of the Fourier-Galerkin spectral method for the Boltzmann equation with uncertainties: Well-posedness of the numerical solution fN with uncertainties

 \subsubsection{\texorpdfstring{$L_v^2$}{Lv2} estimate of the negative part \texorpdfstring{$f^-_N$}{f-N} with \texorpdfstring{$z$}{z}-derivatives}

 We now proceed to estimate the negative part of $z$-derivatives of $\fe$, i.e., $\partial_z^l \fe^{-}$, which relies on a careful estimate of both the gain and loss terms of the collision operator.
-This estimate will play a key role in the main theorem.
+This estimate will play a key role in the main Theorem \ref{existencetheorem} for the well-posedness of $f_N$.